paulmalherbe/Tartan/readme.md

 ============
 Full installation of python ver >= 3.5 including tkinter, ttk and sqlite3

-The following dependencies can be installed using 'pip install'
+The following dependencies must be installed using 'pip install'

 Required
 --------
 + fpdf            - Required to generate pdf files
 + pillow          - Required by fpdf and to manipulate images
++ pymupdf         - Required to view and print pdf reports
 + pywin32         - Required for windows only

 Optional
 --------
++ beepy           - Used to play a notification sound
++ docutils        - Used to display licence
-+ ghostscript     - Assists bulk mailing
++ importlib       - Used to import modules
-+ markdown        - Assists bulk mailing
++ markdown        - Used for bulk mailing
 + ofxtools        - Required for ofx file imports
++ openpyxl        - Used to read and write xlsx spreadsheets
++ progress        - Used as a cli progressbar
 + psycopg2        - Required for postgresql databases
 + pyaes           - Used for cryptography
 + pycryptodome    - Used for crytography
++ pyexcel         - Used to read xls spreadsheets
 + pyexcel-ods     - Used to import ods files
 + pygal           - Used to create charts
 + pysmb           - Used for netbios file formats
-+ python-escpos   - Used for tills and strip printers
 + requests        - Used to get web scraping
 + send2trash      - Used to trash documents
++ svglib          - Used to convert svg to pdf
 + tkcolorpicker   - Used to select colours
 + tkinterhtml     - Used to display html documents
-+ tqdm            - Used to display a text based progressbar
-+ xlrd            - Used to import xls and xlsx files
-+ xlwt            - Used to create xls files

 The Author
 ==========